This pellet grill says it can smoke and sear—does it work?

 A pellet grill's control panel allows you to set the temperature.
 The SmokeFire's has additional functionality, like four built-in thermometer ports.

-Pellet grills are powered by wood pellets.
+Pellet grills use wood pellets for fuel.
 They’re similar to the pellets used to fuel indoor pellet stoves—made by compressing wood that’s ground into sawdust.
-But they're either made with 100% hardwood or contain food-grade oils to add flavor.
+A main ingredient in pellets is hardwood, but often they contain food-grade oils for flavor.

-To use the grill, the pellets are loaded into a hopper to the side of the grill.
+To use the grill, you load the pellets into a hopper to the side of the grill.
 An electric-powered auger transfers the pellets to the firepot inside the grill.
 The ignited wood pellets produce flames until the box reaches the set temperature.
 And the auger slows to drop fewer pellets into the pot to maintain the heat.

-When the grill has a heat deflector plate, it acts as a physical barrier to keep the food from being exposed to the flames.
-The food is heated via the grill’s internal fans that disperse the heat and smoke around the grill, similar to a convection oven.
+If there’s a grill deflector plate, it acts as a physical barrier to keep the food from being exposing to the flames.
+The food cooks via the grill’s internal fans that disperse the heat and smoke around the grill, similar to a convection oven.

 Why are wood pellet grills so expensive?